 The Gazprom Neft Management Board has reviewed the fulfilment of the company’s licensing obligations in its development of fields in Russia.
 Gazprom Neft holds subsoil usage rights to 77 license blocks throughout the Yamalo-Nenets Autonomous Region, the Khanty-Mansi Autonomous Region, the Omsk, Tomsk, Tyumen, Irkutsk, and Orenburg Oblasts, the Sakha Republic (Yakutia), as well as offshore fields in the Pechora and Eastern-Siberian seas.
 Under its existing licensing agreements, Gazprom Neft undertook seismic operations in the order of 7,300 square meters in 2014, as well as drilling 37 exploratory wells.
 The company’s drilling success rate was 81 percent, an increase on the preceding year (71 percent).
 On the basis of its year-end results, reserves were replaced by a factor of five (497 percent), at 66.2 million tonnes of oil equivalent (mtoe).
-Total proved and probable reserves (international standards, proved + probable — 2P) totalled 2.55 billion toe — an 11.5-percent (263 million tonne) increase on 2013.
+Total proved and probable reserves (international standards, proved + probable — 2P) totalled 2.55 billion toe — an

 The company acquired 14 new licenses last year, including six for geological prospecting in the Khanty-Mansi and Yamalo-Nenets Autonomous Regions.
 Several Arctic fields (the Severo-Vrangelevsky, Heysovskiy and Severo-Zapadny) were also added to the company’s asset portfolio.